 - I've always enjoyed the music.
 It's so diverse and some of them are really catchy.
 Very few levels have the same music, unlike later games.
 They did a very good job in not reusing music.

 - The levels themselves are pretty good, too.
 Each zone in the game is themed.
 For example, the 'Tree Zone,' as the name suggests, takes place in a tree.
 It has owls, ants, bees and the like.
 Another example, is the 'Space Zone.'
 Now, this is my personal favorite out of the entire game since it takes place in space and gravity has clearly changed, thus affecting mechanics.

-- Mechanics of the game are pretty simple to deal with.
+- The mechanics of the game are pretty simple to deal with.
 By hitting certain buttons, you can pick up speed and jump higher.
 However, in the Space Zone, mechanics have changed somewhat because of gravity.
 You can't run to pick up speed or jump higher because of this but you can still walk.
 The 'Boss' level is, in my opinion, is an awesome level because you can just hold down the 'A' button (on the Game Boy, mind you) and float without having to walk at all.
 Just a warning, though, you might want to use this carefully.
 That's all I'm going to say.
 On the 3DS version, the controls are a little bit more difficult as I had a problem with pressing the X button and pausing the game.
 It was annoying but it didn't take away from the experience.